Report: Raiders place DE Chandler Jones on non-football illness list amid string of bizarre social media posts

 — Vic Tafur (@VicTafur) September 7, 2023

 On Friday, Jones made unfounded and since-deleted accusations against Raiders owner Mark Davis on social media.
+He later posted that his account was hacked.

 Now, five days later, the Raiders have placed Jones on the non-football illness list.
 Nothing else is publicly known regarding Jones' health or state of mind.